 In spring, the top layer or excess mulch should be removed before adding additional mulch.
 It is not meant to remain in place year-round.
 Too much mulch on an actively growing plant may smother it or encourage a variety of crown rots.

 What is Inorganic mulch – Inorganic mulches do not decompose.
 (Decorative Stone)

 What are the benefits of inorganic mulch?
-The benefits of inorganic mulch is that they may initially cost more, but they are more cost efficient because they do not need to be reapplied or topped off as frequently as organic mulches.
+The benefit of inorganic mulch is that they may initially cost more, but they are more cost-efficient because they do not need to be reapplied or topped off as frequently as organic mulches.

 When installing inorganic mulch (Decorative Stone), landscape fabric should be used.
 Landscape fabric should NOT be used when installing organic mulch.